roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-DBG.md

-# Debugging EDK II using OvmfPkg with QEMU and Linux DBG
+# Debugging EDK II using OvmfPkg with QEMU and Linux GDB
-This example will show how to debug a simple application built with OvmfPkg then using the QEMU and DBG to debug the UEFI Application.
+This example will show how to debug a simple application built with OvmfPkg then using the QEMU and GDB to debug the UEFI Application.

 ### The following will use a UEFI_APPLICATION SampleApp.c as an example:
 1. Add your UEFI application to the OvmfPkgIa32.dsc (using IA32 )  example: `SampleApp/SampleApp.inf`  at the end of the `[Components]` section in the OvmfPkgIa32.dsc file.